Lastwater Collection: STONE BEADS

 2. 1/2" long x 1 1/2" wide x 1/8 - 1/4" thick.

-One-of-a-kind natural rhyolite flake with two veins.
-Polished on the edge only.
-Natural and unaltered except for the drilled hole.
+One-of-a-kind natural rhyolite flake.
+Polished on the edge and hole only.

 All work, photos, and text copyright 2021 by Lorena Babcock Moore.